The Gepard 3.9 class frigates are built by JSC ‘Zelenodolsk plant named after A M Gorky’ for the Vietnamese Navy.

 The keel for the first frigate in series, HQ-011 Dinh Tien Hoang, was laid in July 2007.
 The vessel was launched in December 2010 and commissioned into service in March 2011.

 Vietnam placed an order for the second batch of two frigates in December 2011.
 The keels for the two vessels were laid in September 2013.
-The frigates are scheduled to be delivered during 2017-2018.
+The frigates were scheduled to be delivered between 2017 and 2018.

 Gepard 3.9 class design details

 The Gepard 3.9 class is an extensively redesigned version of the Project 11661 Gepard class operated by the Russian Navy.
-The new warships are equipped with stealth technology and fitted with advanced weapons.
+The new warships are equipped with stealth technology and advanced weapons.

-The vessel offers superior seaworthiness to remain at sea in harsh conditions and employs onboard weapons at Sea State 5.
-It has a length of 102.2m, beam of 13.1m, and a draft of 5.3m.
+The vessel offers superior seaworthiness to remain at sea in harsh conditions and employs on-board weapons at Sea State 5.
+It has a length of 102.2m, beam of 13.1m and draft of 5.3m.

 The full load displacement of the ship is 2,500t, while the vessel can complement a crew of 103.